Bullet Club: 2023

 At Wrestle Kingdom 17 Night 1, Anderson lost the NEVER Openweight Championship to Tama Tonga, and White would lose the World Heavyweight title back to Okada.
-On February 11, White lost to Hikuleo in a "Loser Leaves Japan Match" and Eddie Kingston in a "Loser Leaves New Japan Match" at Battle in the Valley on February 18, forcing him to leave Bullet Club in the process.
-After the match, White was attacked by David Finlay before he could address the fans one last time.
+On the February 3rd Tamashii event Lyrebird Luchi would be introduced as a new member, before Caveman Ugg was recruited the following night.
+On February 11, White lost to Hikuleo in a "Loser Leaves Japan Match" and Eddie Kingston in a "Loser Leaves New Japan Match" at Battle in the Valley on February 18, forcing him to leave NJPW in the process.
+After the match, White was attacked by former partner and longtime rival David Finlay before he could address the fans one last time.